Buy Breakdown Cover

 Breaking down in a car park

-You may consider yourself relatively lucky if your car has broken down in car park and not in a live lane on the motorway.
+You may consider yourself relatively lucky if your car has broken down in a car park and not in a live lane on the motorway.

 Nonetheless, it still pays to know what to do.
 After all, you could find yourself in a car park after dark, or in an unfamiliar location.
 If you feel at risk from other people, remain in your car and lock the doors.